real-tesco/Multi-Step-Reasoning/README.md

 ```
 -baseline True -- evaluates the BM25 baseline with chosen anserini index
 -exact_knn True -- evaluates the Two Tower model with exact knn, big matrix multiplication of all documents and queries
--ideal -- evaluates the ideal run where the reformulated query is an actualy relevant document
+-ideal -- evaluates the ideal run where the reformulated query is an actualy relevant document, set number_ideal_samples > 1 to do the retrieval steps for a query with given number of relevant documents for the query
 -print_embeddings True -- prints the embeddings and meta data of the first 3 queries to use on projector.tensorflow.org
 -test_clustering True -- clustering method to improve recall is tested, need to set -sampling to [cluster_kmeans|cluster_spectral|attention]
 ```